WiktorProsowicz/ddpm-gst-speech-synthesis/doc/paper/paper.md

 Some of the characteristics of human speech, also used in neural-based TTS systems, come from studies on human system of speech production.
 According to the model presented in [acoustic-theory-speech-prod](#acoustic-theory-speech-prod) the full process, within which the speech is produced, can be divided into four phases:

 1. Sound source - includes the vibrations created by vocal folds excited by the airflow from the lungs.
-This part accounts for the basic characteristics of the created sound, eg. whether it should be a consonant, created by a turbulent airstream, or a vowel, commonly described as one of the *voiced sounds*.
+This part accounts for the basic characteristics of the created sound, e.g. whether it should be a consonant, created by a turbulent airstream, or a vowel, commonly described as one of the *voiced sounds*.
 2. Vocal tract - describes the shape of human vocal system, which is responsible for shaping the tone created by the glottis.
 It acts as a filter for the regular sound created by the vocal folds.
 3. Energy losses - accounts for amplification of certain frequencies in the sound, which plays a crucial role in creating *nasal sounds*.
 4. Sound radiation - describes the properties the final speech acquires while radiating from the mouth.